-- a) Establish and maintain a diverse membership, including all levels of government, community, traditional owners, industry, and research organisations committed to achieving the Partnership's vision. - b) Communicate information effectively and at a relevant scale to the broader community on waterway health issues to increase knowledge and empower the local community on Reef issues. - c) Develop an annual waterway health report card incorporating environmental, social, economic, and cultural indicators, by building on existing monitoring and reporting programs, with scientific integrity, independence, and transparency. - d) Focus reporting initially on the Townsville region, with a view to extending into the entire North Queensland Dry Tropics region in the longer-term. - e) Coordinate and share data and information across a range of stakeholders to identify monitoring gaps and reduce duplication. - f) Provide scientific information that may assist in improving or maintaining the environmental, social, and economic values, identify long-term trends, stimulate management action, and drive positive change. - g) Recognise and support the efforts of Partners and others to improve regional waterway health by building upon, complementing, enhancing, and communicating their efforts. - h) Identify waterway health-related knowledge, identify priority activities, and advocate for them.
+- a) Establish and maintain a diverse membership, including all levels of government, community, Traditional Owners, industry, and research organisations committed to achieving the Partnership's vision. - b) Communicate information effectively and at a relevant scale to the broader community on waterway health issues to increase knowledge and empower the local community on waterway issues. - c) Develop an annual waterway health Report Card incorporating environmental, social, economic, and cultural indicators, by building on existing monitoring and reporting programs, with scientific integrity, independence, and transparency. - d) Focus reporting initially on the Townsville region, with a view to extending into the entire Dry Tropics Burdekin NRM region in the longer-term. - e) Coordinate and share data and information across a range of stakeholders to identify monitoring gaps and reduce duplication. - f) Provide scientific information that may assist in improving or maintaining the environmental, social, and economic values, identify long-term trends, stimulate management action, and drive positive change. - g) Recognise and support the efforts of Partners and others to improve regional waterway health by building upon, complementing, enhancing, and communicating their efforts. - h) Identify waterway health-related knowledge, identify priority activities, and advocate for them.

-The Dry Tropics Partnership for Healthy Waters' values are integrity, innovation, inclusiveness, and knowledge sharing.
+The Healthy Waters Partnership for the Dry Tropics values are integrity, innovation, inclusiveness, accessible, data-led, collaborative, and knowledge sharing.